awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 ## Who should use Session Manager?<a name="session-manager-who"></a>
 + Any AWS customer who wants to improve their security and audit posture, reduce operational overhead by centralizing access control on instances, and reduce inbound instance access\.
-+ Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or enable connections to instances that do not have a public IP address\.
++ Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or enable connections to instances that don't have a public IP address\.
 + Administrators who want to grant and revoke access from a single location, and who want to provide one solution to users for Linux, macOS, and Windows Server instances\.
 + Users who want to connect to an instance with just one click from the browser or AWS CLI without having to provide SSH keys\.